 Real disposable income is made up of several income sources, including labor income, property income (including income from interest and dividends), and transfer income.
 For relatively young working-age household members, labor income will constitute a large share of permanent income, whereas for those in retirement, property and transfer income will predominate.
 Therefore, the precise composition of aggregate permanent income at any given point in time will depend on the age profile of the U.S. household population.
 Since this age profile varies over time, the various components of permanent income enter the equation for long-term equilibrium consumption separately.
 In addition, this equation includes the current and lagged values of the output gap, capturing the notion that the rate at which households discount future income may depend on household perceptions of income risk, which in turn is assumed to vary with the business cycle.
-In DOB/US, the variation in long-term equilibrium consumption is assumed to be best approximated by the variation in those components of total consumption that tend not to exhibit extreme volatility over the course of the business cycle, namely services and nondurable goods.5
+In DOB/US, the variation in long-term equilibrium consumption that tend not to exhibit extreme volatility over the course of the business cycle, namely services and nondurable goods.5